 If you file a consumer proposal, you’re essentially agreeing to pay back a portion of what you owe that is feasible for you.
 In cases where the creditors have been trying to collect unsecured debt unsuccessfully, a portion of the total sum is better than nothing and a deal can be made.

-Acknowledging that you need outside help to recover from a difficult debt situation is a brave and healthy thing to do.
-Your financial wellbeing is important and you deserve to work with a professional who offers good advice and who is empathetic, patient, and knowledgeable.
+Your financial well-being is important and you deserve to work with a professional who offers good advice and who is empathetic, patient, and knowledgeable.

 While looking for the best professional debt management services to help you regain financial control over your life, know how to spot the signs of a great Licensed Insolvency Trustee.
 These professionals formerly went by the title “bankruptcy trustee” and they work as the crucial link between yourself and the Court in administering and negotiating your debt relief.